 Activities : Birding, Culture

 Arrive in Winnipeg, once a fur-trading post and boomtown for the Canadian Pacific Railway, today Manitoba’s cultural and commercial capital at the eastern edge of Canada’s vast prairies.
 Transfer to the historic Fort Garry Hotel, grande dame of Winnipeg hospitality and one of the city’s most prestigious landmarks.
 Meet your Expedition Leader at an orientation dinner this evening.

-The Tundra Lodge is strategically positioned at the beginning of each season in a spot that attracts the greatest number of polar bears in the Churchill area!
-Inquisitive bears often approach the lodge, which features rows of windows and fenced observation decks to accommodate your own curiosity.
-Find Ursus maritimus even more majestic up close than you could have imagined.
-Yet these giant bears, the largest land carnivores in the world, are charming and whimsical, too, and you are aware of what a rare treasure it is to see them in their wild habitat.
-Watch them interact, delighted by their antics and rugged beauty.
-You might spot mothers protecting and teaching their cubs, young males play-fighting, or massive adults patrolling the shore as they wait for the bay to freeze, which signals the start of their winter seal-hunting season.
+The Tundra Lodge is strategically positioned at the beginning of each season in a spot that attracts the greatest number of polar bears in the Churchill area.
+Inquisitive bears often approach the lodge, which features rows of windows and raised observation decks.
+Ursus maritimus is even more majestic up close than you could have imagined.
+Yet these giant bears, the largest land carnivores in the world, can seem charming and whimsical, too.
+What a rare treasure it is to see them in their wild habitat.
+As you watch them interact, be delighted by their antics and rugged beauty.
+You may see mothers protecting and teaching their cubs, young males play-fighting, or massive adults patrolling the shore as they wait for the bay to freeze, which signals the start of their winter seal-hunting season.